 Japanese Jigger

-A tall, narrower version of the hourglass jigger, the Japanese jigger is generally considered to be a more professional option, with less risk of overpouring or overflowing while using.
+A tall, narrower version of the hourglass jigger, the Japanese jigger is generally considered a more professional option, with less risk of overpouring or overflowing while using.
 That’s largely thanks to its elongated design, which helps a bartender avoid tipping the alcohol out by mistake.

 Bell Jigger